ywcheong/solved-baekjoon/README.md

 # solved-baekjoon
 This repository contains the problem I have solved in [BOJ Online Judge](https://acmicpc.net).
+My study record can be found at [here](./SUMMARY.md).

 ## Solutions
 Note that [solve/*filenumber*.{ext}]() is my corresponding solution for [https://www.acmicpc.net/problem/*filenumber*](). ({ext} = {py, cc, kt})